40 Best and Worst Foods to Eat Before Sleep

 Sorry to be the bearer of bad news, but that chocolate treat after dinner isn't doing your REM any favors.
 Like coffee, dark chocolate also contains caffeine, which can increase arousal, prevent your body from shutting down, and decrease your ability to develop and sustain deeper stages of sleep.
 Chocolate bars have varying amounts of caffeine, but an average 2-ounce, 70 percent dark chocolate bar contains around 79 milligrams—over half of what's in an 8-ounce cup of coffee.
 If you know you're sensitive to caffeine, but don't want to ditch the dark chocolate completely, try savoring your sweet treat earlier on in the night or cutting down on portions.

-We're talking about the usual suspects here, like burgers, loaded burritos, and ice cream sundaes.
-(Yep, you'll have to say bye-bye to Ben and Jerry before bed!)
+We're talking about the usual suspects here, like burgers, loaded burritos, and pizza.
+(Yup, you'll have to say bye-bye to that side of sweet potato fries or nachos before bed, too!).
 "These high-fat foods take longer to digest," offer The Nutrition Twins, which they explain will keep your body up working rather than relaxing.
 Fatty foods "often cause bloating and indigestion that interferes with a sound night's rest," they continue.
 This leads to more fragmented sleep, so you wake up the next morning without feeling refreshed.

 Pass up the Froot Loops, please.
 "Eating high-sugar cereals will make your blood sugar spike and crash, which will affect your sleep," says nutritionist Lisa DeFazio, MS, RDN.
 She continues, "choose a cereal with less than five grams of sugar per serving."

 Spicy foods are a go-to when it comes to revving up your metabolism, but they're also ruining your chances of falling asleep.
 Spices like cayenne and Tabasco get their metabolism-boosting properties from capsaicin, which can trigger heartburn in sensitive individuals.
 Erin Palinski-Wade, RD, CDE, explains this compound gets your blood flowing as well, "Its thermogenic properties can increase the body's core temperature."
 Since your core temperature naturally decreases as you get ready to sleep, raising it can cause you to feel more awake and struggle with staying asleep.